rust-lang/book/nostarch/chapter06.md

 ### Enum Values

 <!-- Liz: You seemed confused at this point about the differences between an
-enum's definition, which includes its valid variants, and using the values of the enum.
+enum’s definition, which includes its valid variants, and using the values of the enum.
 You had changed this text to be:

-"Enum variants can optionally have associated values.
-We can create values of `IpAddrKind` like this:"
+“Enum variants can optionally have associated values.
+We can create values of `IpAddrKind` like this:“

-While it's strictly true that enum values are "optional", there wouldn't be any point in defining the enum unless you were going to use values of that type.
+While it’s strictly true that enum values are “optional”, there wouldn’t be any point in defining the enum unless you were going to use values of that type.
-Also, "associated" has other meanings in Rust that we don't want to conflate with.
+Also, “associated” has other meanings in Rust that we don’t want to conflate with.

-We've tried to clear up the confusion here by relating enum definition and instantiation to struct definition and instantiation, assuming the reader understands structs at this point.
-We're having trouble figuring out just the right wording here, though, so we have two options for you.
+We’ve tried to clear up the confusion here by relating enum definition and instantiation to struct definition and instantiation, assuming the reader understands structs at this point.
+We’re having trouble figuring out just the right wording here, though, so we have two options for you.
 Please let us know which is clearest, or a combination of the two, or if you have any suggestions in a totally different direction! /Carol -->